 Ceci Moss is a curator, writer and educator based in Los Angeles.
 She is the founder of Gas, a mobile, autonomous, experimental and networked platform for contemporary art located in a truck gallery and online.
 She has a MA and PhD in Comparative Literature from New York University, and a BA in History and Sociology from U.C.
 Berkeley.
 Her academic research addresses contemporary internet-based art practice and network culture.
 She has held teaching positions at Scripps College, the San Francisco Art Institute and New York University.
 Her writing has appeared in Rhizome, Art in America, ArtAsiaPacific, Artforum, The Wire, CURA, New Media & Society and various art catalogs.
-During May 2018, she is in residence in Helsinki, Finland through the Helsinki International Artist Programme (HIAP).